Religious

 Q: How many days are enough for Rishikesh?

-A: 2–3 days are enough to explore temples, ashrams, adventure activities, and local markets.
+A: 2–3 days are enough to explore temples, ashrams, adventure activities, local markets and Explore 3 Day Rishikesh Itinerary.

 Q: What are the best adventure activities in Rishikesh?